2023 Rajouri attacks: Political reactions

 Regional J&K parties blamed New Delhi's policies in Kashmir and the administration of Lieutenant Governor (LG) Manoj Sinha for the recent spike in violence in the Union Territory.
 The politicians from Kashmir denounced the killings in Rajouri and criticised the LG-led government for failing to root out terrorism even after Article 370 had been abrogated for four years.
 Farooq Abdullah, a former chief minister of J&K, denounced the attacks that occurred on Sunday and Monday and said that terrorists do not distinguish between their victims' religions—whether they are Muslims or Hindus.

-In the wake of the first attack, Omar Abdullah, the vice president of the National Conference, questioned the authorities for allegedly failing to follow the usual operating procedure.
+In the wake of the first attack, Omar Abdullah, vice president of the National Conference, questioned the authorities for allegedly failing to follow the usual operating procedure.

 Mehbooba Mufti, the president of the Jammu and Kashmir People's Democratic Party (PDP), also denounced the killings and criticised the Bhartiya Janata Party (BJP) for making "bogus claims" about putting an end to militancy in the region.
 Mufti urged the people to maintain their sense of brotherhood while accusing the BJP of using the deaths of Hindus for political gain.

-Tarun Chugh, the national general secretary of the BJP, accused Pakistan's ISI of attempting to disrupt the peace in J&K.
+Tarun Chugh, national general secretary of the BJP, accused Pakistan's ISI of attempting to disrupt the peace in Jammu and Kashmir.

-Dr. S. Jaishankar, the minister of external affairs in India, has labeled Pakistan as the epicenter of terror.
-He condemned Pakistan for sending terrorism to India while speaking in Vienna, but he avoided mentioning Pakistan by name.
+Dr Jaishankar, the minister of external affairs in India, claimed Pakistan was an "epicenter of terror."
+He condemned Pakistan for allegedly sending terrorism to India while speaking in Vienna, but he avoided mentioning Pakistan by name.

 Mallikarjun Kharge, President of the Indian National Congress, said that terrorism has no place in a civilised society.